borason/performer/doc/manual/UserManual.md

 <h4>Track Linking</h4>

 In note or curve mode, a track generates a single CV signal, typically a pitch or modulation signal.
-To control a voice with multiple signals, for example a pitch and velocity signal, two tracks can be linked together.
+To control a voice with multiple signals, for example a pitch and velocity signal, two tracks have to be used in combination.
 The first track is used to generate the pitch signal while the second track generates the velocity signal.
-To make both sequences run in lock-step, the second track can be linked to the first track, essentially doubling the playback behavior of the first track.
+Using two tracks allows to use different sequence lengths, time divison and other properties that affect playback.
+If that is not desired, the second track can be linked to the first track, essentially doubling the playback behavior.

 > Note: A track can only be linked to a preceding track due to the internal architecture of the sequencer.
 This means that track 1 cannot use track linking, while track 2 can only be linked to track 1.
 Track 8 on the other hand can be linked to any of the tracks 1-7.